Milo1885/Tease-AI/README.md

 # Changelog - Patch 48

+Fixed bug that affected @CBTCock lines where only the lines from CBTCock_First.txt would get called

 @EdgeToRuinSecret, @EdgeToRuinHoldSecret and @EdgeToRuinNoHoldSecret are no longer valid Commands.
 The new Commands are @EdgeToRuinNoSecret, @EdgeToRuinHoldNoSecret and @EdgeToRuinNoHoldNoSecret.
 It didn't make sense to me that the default state would be knowing the ruin was coming in advance, so ruin taunts are only active when a "NoSecret" @EdgeToRuin style Command is used

 Tease AI no longer pulls lines that show images from List scripts when @LockImages is active